Candy · Family · Family Favorites · Holidays

 Christmas decorations in Braga, Portugal.

 The vision of the holidays brings about fond memories, warmth and good cheer.
-Once they are here we all seem to hustle and bustle around, becoming too busy to really enjoy the season and remembering the ‘reason for the season’.
+Once they are here, we all seem to hustle and bustle around, becoming too busy to really enjoy the season and remembering the ‘reason for the season’.

 As I did my last minute shopping for groceries and gifts, it was easy to see the stress on the clerks faces as well as the faces of the shoppers.
 It makes me sad.
 I, too, am guilty of being stressed over the holiday and it is all self-imposed.
 The perfect Christmas newsletter must be produced (not so perfect this year!), cookies and candies to be made, gifts to be purchased and wrapped, menus planned, etc., etc ., etc.

-As I look at the decorations in my house that will now need to come down and the beauty of the Christmas tree disappearing, I searched for a song about ‘after Christmas’ and discovered this great song by Matthew West.
+As I look at the decorations in my house that need to come down and the beauty of the Christmas tree disappearing, I searched for a song about ‘after Christmas’ and discovered this great song by Matthew West.
 It captures my sentiments and hope that you, too, will keep ‘The Light of the World’ in your heart all year long.

 Advent wreath Русский: Рождественский венок Sl...